bridgefoundry/bridgefoundry.github.io/research/study.md

 Narratives will be selected from the interviews to help readers spot inappropriate behavior in their workplaces.
 For over a decade, we have witnessed volunteers return to their workplace after a workshop, after hearing the stories of minorities that they have worked with, suddenly unable to "unsee" discriminatory behavior in their own workplaces.
 This trend led to the development of our theory that stories alongside data will have a far greater impact than the data would alone.

 The report will include recommendations on what steps can be taken to tackle the problems illustrated.
 We will also validate to what extent the report meets the goal, with tools such as a before/after survey measuring individual perspectives/learnings from reading the report.

-The study is being developed and produced in collaboration with [tEQuitable](https://www.tequitable.com/).

 ## About tEQuitable
 [tEQuitable](https://www.tequitable.com/) is an independent, confidential, impartial, and off-the-record service that helps employees of an organization explore options for resolving conflicts, problems, or concerns in the workplace.
 They also identify trends and systemic issues in the organization and recommend constructive changes to the leadership team for resolving systemic issues with a goal of promoting clarity and fairness.